alextanhongpin/ideas/README.md

 ## Basic and advanced algorithms

 Bubble sort, quick sort, shellsort, merge sort, etc. Learn the different kinds of sorting and then look into dynamic programming.
 Knapsack problem, and coin changing problem.

+## Docker Monitoring

+Done this before, but didn't write down the steps for others to replicate.
+Also, there are some improvements that I want to, like generating daily, weekly, monthly and yearly report on the metrics (CPU usage, memory, SLA etc).

+Pair it with Grafana and Prometheus.